vt-digital-libraries-platform/vt-digital-libraries-platform.github.io/_pages/team.md

 **Lee Hunter** (<whunter@vt.edu>) has been a Software Engineer with the University Libraries at Virginia Tech since 2016.
 He received a B.A. in Political Science and Communication Studies from Virginia Tech in 1998 and a B.S. in Computer Science with a Minor in Mathematics in 2011.
 Lee was previously a Software Engineer for Modea and Ozmo, both in Blacksburg VA.

+**Yangkai Lin** (flynnkai@vt.edu)  is a Software Engineer in the University Libraries at Virginia Tech.
+He received his Masters in Computer Engineering from New York University in 2023 and his Bachelors in Computer Science from Virginia Tech in 2021.
+He is interested in crafting seamless and visually appealing user experiences in the digital realm.